IABTechLab/uid2docs/README.md

 ## Introduction

 Addressable advertising enables publishers and developers to provide the content and services consumers have come to enjoy, whether through mobile apps, streaming TV, or web experiences.
 This value exchange of the open internet has not always been well understood by, or communicated to, consumers.
-As the industry reduces reliance on the third-party cookie, we have an opportunity to move towards a new and better approach to identity for the open internet.
-This improved approach empowers content creators to have the value exchange conversations with consumers while giving them more control and transparency over their data.
+As the industry reduces reliance on the third-party cookie, we have an opportunity to improve how we identify consumers in the open internet.
+This improved identification empowers content creators to engage customers with value exchange conversations.
+Customers benefit equally by relaxing their privacy concerns--gaining more control and transparency over their data.

-Unified ID 2.0 (UID2) is a deterministic identifier based on PII (for example, email or phone number) with complete user transparency and privacy controls.
-The UID2 identifier ties together logged-in experiences from publisher websites, mobile apps, and CTV apps.
-With several layers of security and privacy measures, UID2s safely distribute across the open internet.
-Initially built by The Trade Desk, responsibility for UID2 will transfer in mid-2021 to independent organizations for open-source code management, governance, administration, and system operations.
-UID2 is non-proprietary and accessible to constituents across the advertising ecosystem - including Advertisers, Publishers, DSPs, SSPs, SSOs, CDPs, CMPs, Identity Providers, Data Providers, and Measurement Providers - while they remain in compliance with a code of conduct.
+Unified ID 2.0 (UID2) is a deterministic identifier based on PII (e.g., email or phone number) with complete user transparency and privacy controls.
+The UID2 identifier ties logged-in experiences from publisher websites, mobile apps, and CTV apps.
+Benefitting from several layers of security and privacy measures, UID2s safely distribute across the open internet.
+Initially built (and maintained? --Udhaya) by The Trade Desk, stewardship of UID2 will transfer (in mid-2021) to independent organizations for open-source code management, governance, administration, and system operations.
+UID2 is a non-proprietary standard and accessible to constituents across the advertising ecosystem--including Advertisers, Publishers, DSPs, SSPs, SSOs, CDPs, CMPs, Identity Providers, Data Providers, and Measurement Providers--while they remain in compliance with a code of conduct.

-UID2’s goal is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls.
+UID2’s goal is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
 UID2 provides a collaborative framework for all constituents and a healthy, open internet by utilizing a transparent and interoperable approach.

 ## Guiding Principles

-**Independently Governed:** UID2 will be governed by unbiased third-party organizations, with the transition from The Trade Desk anticipated mid-2021.
+**Independent Government:** UID2 will be governed by unbiased third-party organizations, with the transition from The Trade Desk anticipated mid-2021.

 **First-Party Relationships:** UID2 allows advertisers to easily activate their first-party data on publishers across the open internet.

-**Nonproprietary:** UID2 is accessible to all constituents in the advertising ecosystem who abide by the code of conduct, and no individual company controls access.
+**Non-Proprietary (Universal) Standard:** UID2 is accessible to all constituents in the advertising ecosystem who abide by the code of conduct, and no individual company controls access.
 This includes DSPs, SSPs, data providers, measurement providers, and identity services.
 Open Source: UID2 code will be transparent via an open-source framework.

 **Interoperable:** UID2 allows other identity solutions to integrate and provide UID2s with their offering.

-**Secure and Privacy-Safe:** UID2 leverages multiple layers of security, cryptography, and encryption to secure user data.
+**Secure and Encrypted Data:** UID2 leverages multiple layers of security, cryptography, and encryption to secure PII and user data.

-**Transparency and Control:** Users understand where their ID is shared and what data is associated with it.
-Users have control to revoke their consent and permissions.
+**Transparency and Control:** Consumers understand where their ID is shared and what data is associated with it.
+Consumers also hold the right to revoke their consent and permissions.

 ## Components